 The University’s Student Complaints Resolution Framework

-Concerned about the rising number of complaints , the University has set up a new Student Complaints Resolution Pathway that has three distinct stages.
+In response to the rising number of complaints, the University has set up a new Student Complaints Resolution Pathway that has 3 distinct stages.

 What is and isn’t included

 The new framework includes Academic complaints, Non-Academic Service complaints and complaints previously made through the Dignity at Work and Study procedure.

 It does not include Academic Appeals, whistleblowing, research misconduct, and Freedom of Information or Subject Access requests.
 It also does not include complaints about the Students’ Union, since that has its own complaints procedure.

 Academic complaints can be made about anything that has gone wrong or is unsatisfactory with the teaching and learning process.